wp-plugins/jabber-feed/readme.txt

   will use either the PHP semaphores API if PHP has been compiled with --enable-sysvsem, or will fall back to some unreliable system (but still ok in most case, and not too heavy).
 Yet the PHP semaphores are prefered.
+  Note that the alternate system uses the transient API from Wordpress available only from Woprdress 2.8.0.
+Hence the plugin is only usable from Wordpress 2.8.0 with this method.

 = 0.5 =